Meet Sarah — 42, Detroit. Exhausted for a year. Three doctors, no answers. Watch how Aven finds what they missed.

 1. How often do you eat leafy greens (kale, spinach, chard)?

 Thank you.
-That's enough for me to give you a first picture — before any labs.
+That's enough for me to give you a first picture — before ordering any laboratory tests.

-Based on what you've told me — your home age, your ZIP code's water and soil reports, and your diet — the engine flagged something worth a closer look.
+Based on what you've told me — your home age, your ZIP code's water and soil reports, and your diet — Aven's reasoning flagged something worth a closer look.

 This is a hypothesis, not a diagnosis.
 But it's the most informative thing I can tell you in 60 seconds.
 Want to confirm or rule it out?